 Taxes for Companies Limited by Guarantee in Ghana

 Unlike before, all companies limited by guarantee were excluded from Corporate Taxes and Value Added Tax (VAT).
-Currently, to qualify for any exemption, the company is required to write an official letter to the Commissioner General of Ghana Revenue Authority for the authority to assess, determine and if deemed necessary, grant the exempts based on the nature of business activities and where there will be any estimated profits or not from their operations.
+Currently, to qualify for an exemption, the company is required to write an official letter to the Commissioner General of Ghana Revenue Authority for the authority to assess, determine and if deemed necessary, grant the exempts based on the nature of business activities and where there will be any estimated profits or not from their operations.
 Where the Commissioner has established that the company or NGO is exempt, then the NGO is exempted from paying corporate taxes.
 Corporate tax is the tax imposed on the net income of the company, in other words, it is a levy placed on the profit of a firm to raise taxes.

 Moreover, they are exempted from paying Value Added Tax (VAT).
 This is because Companies limited by guarantee do not have tradable goods and services that attract VAT.
 VAT is charged on the supply of goods and services in Ghana, imported goods and the supply of imported services at a rate of 15%.
 In a case where the NGO starts to engage in buying and selling, the company is obliged to comply with the law and pay tax as the law demands.
 In other words, it does not become NGO anymore since the activity does not include trading for profit.

 However, all Companies limited by guarantee are mandated to pay income taxes on the earnings of their employees.
-Thus Pay-As-You-Earn commonly termed as PAYE.
+Thus Pay-As-You-Earn is commonly termed PAYE.
 In Ghana, tax is deducted from an employee’s personal income at source through a ‘pay-as-you-earn’ scheme.
 The highest income tax rate payable by an individual resident in Ghana is 25%.

 It is the employer’s responsibility to file monthly tax returns on behalf of its employees.
 The employer is required to withhold the employee’s taxes and pay to the Ghana Revenue Authority.
 The tax withheld must be filed and payment made by the 15th of the month following the month in which the tax was withheld.
-Failure to do so attracts penalty.
+Failure to do so attracts a penalty.

 NGO as a Corporate Shareholder of a Company Limited by Shares